storj/storj/docs/design/storage-node-windows-installer.md

 ## Implementation

-1. Implement ServiceMain in the storage node binary.
 1. Implement MSI installer using the WiX toolset.
 1. Update the build process to build and sign the MSI installer.
 1. Ensure the MSI installer works properly